aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.
+> 🥠 If you look back, you’ll soon be going that way.

-Last update: Wed Sep 16 09:34:13 2026
+Last update: Thu Sep 17 09:42:34 2026

 ### Let's play! 🎮